Georgia–NATO relations: Post-Soviet era

-After the collapse of the Soviet Union, Georgia became an independent nation under the nationalistic leadership of Zviad Gamsakhurdia.
-Georgia immediately had problems with Russian support of Ossetians in Georgia.
+During the collapse of the Soviet Union, the nationalist leadership of Zviad Gamsakhurdia came to power in Georgia.
+On 9 April 1991, the Supreme Council declared Georgia's independence after a referendum held on 31 March.
+Georgia was the first non-Baltic republic of the Soviet Union to officially declare independence.
+It immediately had problems with Russian support of Ossetian separatists in Georgia.
 Like others, Georgia joined the NATO-run North Atlantic Cooperation Council in 1992 and the Partnership for Peace, signing their agreement on March 23, 1994.
 Georgia was a founding member of the Collective Security Treaty Organization, an alternative Russian-led military alliance, in 1994, but withdrew in 1999.

 In 1996, Georgia submitted their first Individual Partnership Plan, and in 1997 ratified the Status of Forces Agreement.
 Georgia opened official relations with NATO in 1998 by opening a diplomatic mission and presenting an ambassador.

 The first joint military exercises occurred in Poti in 2001, with more in 2002.

+In 2002, at the NATO summit in Prague, President Eduard Shevardnadze, for the first time, officially requested invitation to join NATO:

 The 2003 Rose Revolution replaced Georgian President Eduard Shevardnadze with Mikheil Saakashvili, who promoted closer ties with western institutions including NATO.

 In 2004, Georgian forces started to work with NATO forces in the International Security Assistance Force in Afghanistan, as part of the election security force.

-On 14 February 2005 NATO and Georgia signed an agreement on the appointment of Partnership for Peace (PfP) liaison officer.
+On 14 February 2005 Georgia and NATO signed an agreement on the appointment of Partnership for Peace (PfP) liaison officer.
 The liaison office between them came into force then and was assigned to Georgia.
 On 2 March 2005, the agreement was signed on the provision of the host nation supporting and aiding transit of NATO forces and NATO personnel.
 On March 6–9, 2006, the Individual Partnership Action Plan (IPAP) implementation interim assessment team arrived in Tbilisi.

 On 13 April 2006, the discussion of the assessment report on implementation of the IPAP was held at NATO Headquarters, within 26+1 format.

 In September 2006, Georgia became the second country to be offered the "Intensified Dialogue" status, following a rapid change in foreign policy under President Mikhail Saakashvili, and what NATO perceived as a demonstration of military readiness during the 2006 Kodori crisis.